Languages: Chinese

 Overview

 The emergence of China in global affairs and the prospect of enormous markets in Chinese-speaking regions have made proficiency in Chinese an important criterion for those seeking to enter both public and private-sector job markets.
-The ability to effectively interact in the Chinese language and culture has become a must for many future leaders of technology, science, industry, business, government, and nonprofit organizations.
+The ability to effectively interact with the Chinese language and culture has become a must for many future leaders of technology, science, industry, business, government, and nonprofit organizations.
 The Chinese program at the School of Modern Languages aims to expand students’ visions to better understand, manage, and contribute to today’s increasingly interdependent world.

 The Chinese program provides first through fourth-year level language instruction and is characterized by a content-based and applied-language focus.
 Online course options are available at the first and second-year levels.
 Opportunities for students include a faculty-led summer study abroad, academic exchanges, and internships in the Chinese-speaking world.